We have three options for our morning and afternoon programming, each running from 7:30-11:30 and 11:40-5:30

 A return to basics, respecting the innocence and wonder of a child’s imagination

-- Certified and British Columbia Elementary Educators and/or ECE Educators
+- Certified and British Columbia Elementary Educators and ECE Educators

 - Waldorf Early Childhood Training

-Our preschool offers a warm home-like environments where the older and younger children in the group become integral to the class family.
-The older and younger children participate fully in the rhythm of the day and the uniqueness of each child is respected and nurtured by the teachers.
+Our preschool offers a warm home-like environment where the older and younger children in the group become integral to the class family.
+The older and younger children participate fully in the rhythm of the day, and the uniqueness of each child is respected and nurtured by the teachers.
 Children develop their cognitive and social skills through many opportunities for play.
-Weekly activities also include artistic activities such as painting and drawing.
+Weekly activities also include artistic movements such as painting and drawing.

-The daily and weekly rhythm of our program helps to strengthen the children’s sense of well being and confidence in their preparation for school and for their adult life beyond.
+The daily and weekly rhythm of our program help to strengthen the children’s sense of well being and confidence in their preparation for school and their adult life beyond.

 For the younger children, our pre-school program is the first step away from home.
 Waldorf Early Childhood pedagogy embraces the belief that children learn through imitation.
-The younger children gently adapt to the rhythm of the day through the modeling of the older children in the group and through the teachers who work at daily tasks such as: cooking, baking bread, housekeeping, sewing and gardening.
+The younger children gently adapt to the rhythm of the day through the modelling of the older children in the group and through the teachers who work at daily tasks such as cooking, baking bread, housekeeping, sewing, and gardening.

 The older children in the class are very involved in the daily activities and become natural leaders.
 They take on many responsibilities and join the teachers in activities such as sweeping, washing and craft preparation.
-There is still a strong emphasis on play for the older child and the older children’s imaginations and games continue to develop their cognitive and problem solving abilities.
+There is still a strong emphasis on playing for the older child, and the older children’s imaginations and games continue to develop their cognitive and problem-solving abilities.

 Fairy Tales and Nursery Rhymes are told through storytelling and puppetry.
-Through this important part of our curriculum, children learn to focus, listen and develop strong imaginations.
-We focus on language development of the young child through oral story telling traditions.
+Through this vital part of our curriculum, children learn to focus, listen and develop strong imaginations.
+We focus on language development of the young child through oral storytelling traditions.